Azure/azure-sdk-for-js/sdk/batch/batch-rest/MigrationGuide.md

 const client = new BatchServiceClient(credential, "<account-endpoint>");
 ```

-Now in `@azure-rest/batch`, you need to install [`@azure/core-auth`](https://www.npmjs.com/package/@azure/core-auth) package and use the `AzureNamedKeyCredential` class exported from `@azure/core-auth` to construct a shared key credential, then pass the credential and account endpoint to the default exported `createClient` method from `@azure-rest/batch` to create a client instance.
+Now in `@azure-rest/batch`, you need to install the [`@azure/core-auth`](https://www.npmjs.com/package/@azure/core-auth) package and use the `AzureNamedKeyCredential` class exported from `@azure/core-auth` to construct a shared key credential.
+Then, pass the credential and account endpoint to the default exported `createClient` method from `@azure-rest/batch` to create a client instance.

 ```typescript
 import { AzureNamedKeyCredential } from "@azure/core-auth";